 Diagnosis: You’re estimating patient payment responsibility but don’t seem to be collecting amounts based on the estimates.

 Treatment: If you’re using a method to communicate estimated patient payment responsibility, use reporting to analyze your collections based on those estimates.
-If there is consistently a gap, consider retraining staff on best practices for how to collect after estimating a patient’s responsibility.
+If there is consistently a gap, consider retraining staff on best practices to collect after estimating a patient’s responsibility.
 You could also consider rolling out an incentive program and reward the highest-performing staff members.

 Diagnosis: You’re estimating patient payment responsibility and it’s working!

 Treatment: Find ways you can improve.
 Reporting will show you that this collection initiative has been successful, so consider how you can refine it and then double-down on these efforts.
-Compare your numbers from last quarter and set higher goals for next quarter based on your findings.
+Compare your numbers from last quarter and set higher goals for the next quarter based on your findings.